pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 But later in the documentary, the vibe shifts.

 As the idea of performing comes into focus, new energy enters the room.
-George Martin’s calm, guiding presence becomes more visible.
+George Martin's calm, guiding presence becomes more visible.
 Glyn Johns starts shaping the sound from hours of tape.
 The conversations get more intentional.
-And someone floats the rooftop idea—which becomes one of the most iconic moments in music history.
+And someone floats the rooftop idea, which becomes one of the most iconic moments in music history.

 The creativity didn’t go away.
 It **evolved** into craft.

-This part—the movement from spark to structure—is where great supporting teams shine.
+This part, the movement from spark to structure, is where great supporting teams shine.
 They help translate ideas into action.
 They know when to step forward.
 They help the artists deliver.

 In startups, this is when investors can be genuinely useful.